 USCIS will deem a petition bona fide if:

 - The principal petitioner properly filed Form I-918, including Form I-918B U Nonimmigrant Status Certification

 - The principal petitioner properly filed a personal statement from the petitioner describing the facts of the victimization

 - The result of the principal petitioner’s biometrics has been received

 Upon receiving an applicant’s biometrics, USCIS will conduct background checks.

-If the agency review determines that a U Visa applicant does not pose a risk to national security or public safety, and merits a favorable exercise of discretion, it will grant them employment authorization and deferred action.
+If the agency BFD review determines a U Visa applicant does not pose a risk to national security or public safety, and merits a favorable exercise of discretion, it will grant them employment authorization and deferred action.

 Fears Of Heightened Immigration Fraud:

 Critics have long asserted concerns that the program is vulnerable to fraud, improperly promoted by advocates, and exploited as an avenue to obtain legal status.

 They now claim the new policy will create a lower screening threshold, thereby increasing the number of fraudulent U Visa applications.